 "Amateurs sit and wait for inspiration, the rest of us just get up and go to work." - Stephen King

-Apply to study Creative and Professional Writing (with a Foundation Year) in 2019: pre-register for Clearing today.
+Apply to study Creative and Professional Writing (with a Foundation Year) in 2019: Apply through Clearing today.

 Why study Creative and Professional Writing (with a Foundation Year)?

 Creative writing challenges you to explore the universes of your imagination and to sharpen your practical writing skills to the highest degree.
 You must love words and language and be passionate about reading and writing to undertake this course of studies, but the rewards can be immense and hugely satisfying.

 Few people write really well, but if you learn to do it - and we can help you - you will always be a step up on the competition.
 In the current marketplace the transferable skills offered by this degree in terms of critical thinking and coherent, compelling expression are second to none.

 We publish an anthology of work submitted by our Creative and Professional Writing students every spring.
 Read the anthology...

 Our goals on the St Mary’s Creative and Professional Writing programme are threefold: to help students develop into the writers they want to be; to hone the core writing skills that will set them up for all manner of careers across the creative and other industries; and to give them a general introduction to the publishing world and literary scene in the UK and beyond.